 Fortunately for us, we heeded the advice from one of the ARC seminars on provisioning to make our lunch and dinner ahead of time for day one.
 If we didn’t have quick food to grab I’m not sure if we would have eaten.

 For lunch, we had sandwich meats (ham, salami, etc.) on fresh baguettes that I purchased from the bakery before leaving.
 I made the sandwiches up before we left and boy did they come in hand.
 Instead of having to mess around on our first day, I just went down to the galley, grabbed the bag of pre-made rolls and handed them out.

 Kenny, who was on dinner duty, also made his meal before we left.
 It was supposed to be a chicken curry but the chicken was off.
 The final meal became an excellent vegetable red Thai curry using curry paste and coconut milk.

 When sailing across the Atlantic food tasted excellent.

 During the evening on day one, Eve fell out of bed and ended up in the hallway.
 Kenny helped her get off the floor and put her lay cloth up (a lay cloth is a strong piece of material that has ropes so to create a wall at the edge of the bed)!
 It took Eve a while to figure out what happened – she lifted her head up in a daze wondering why she was on a floor.
 We all laughed about it the next day.

-During my night watch I fell out of the cockpit seat and hit my head on the corner of the companionway.
-It happened so fast – one moment I was sitting on the seat with my legs stretched out and the next I was on the floor.
-Afterwards, I couldn’t help but wonder if I was going to die of a brain clot…I found it hard to be positive in such strong conditions.
+During my night watch, I fell out of the cockpit seat.
+I then hit my head on the corner of the companionway.
+It happened so fast.
+One moment I was sitting on the seat with my legs stretched out and the next I was on the floor.
+Afterward, I couldn’t help but wonder if I was going to die of a brain clot…I found it hard to be positive in such strong conditions.
 We were being tossed all over the place and my mind was spiraling more to the negative side.